 There is also fatty gynecomastia, also known as pseudo-gynaecomastia.
 This is where the enlargement in the chest area is caused by the build-up of stored body fat.

 This is what I had.
 My surgeon did confirm this for me.
 And I guess that’s no great surprise, given the body fat levels I reached when I was at my heaviest.

-In more extensive cases like mine, it can involve a much bigger incision that will involve removing the excess tissue and skin.
+In more extensive cases like mine, a larger incision is made to remove excess tissue and skin.

-I am writing this about 5 months after my procedure and the scars have been healing well overall.
+It’s been about 5 months since my procedure, and the scars are healing nicely.

 Before getting too far ahead of ourselves I do want to explicitly state I am not a doctor, nurse, or qualified medical or healthcare practitioner in any way, shape or form.

 I can only share my experience as a patient.
 For specific questions, please consult someone qualified.

 They’ll be able to give you specific advice that’s relevant to you and your situation.

 And definitely trust them over anything I say.

 Now that we have got that out of the way, let’s look at some of the specific things to think about with male chest reduction surgery.